mnicho03/Data-Science-Specialization-Capstone/README.md

     - Accuracy results: 1,421 / 10,000 correctly predicted ~ 14.21% accuracy

 12. predictive_text_app_presentation.Rpres - Rstudio presentation "pitching" the final data product (Shiny app) as if to a boss or potential investor.
 Slide deck consists of 5 slides that (1) explain how the model works, (2) describe its predictive performance quantitatively, and (3) shows off the app and how it works.
-- Rstudio Presentation can be viewed here: XXXXXXXXXXXXXXXXXXX
+- Rstudio Presentation can be viewed here: http://rpubs.com/michaelnichols16/predictive_text_application